 Dental floss history is murky.
 Who invented dental floss?
 There were two people involved . . .
 But let's start at the beginning!

-It sounds like a question from Trivial Pursuit !
-But the history of dental floss goes back quite a way.
+It sounds like a question from Trivial Pursuit, and the history of dental floss goes back quite a way.
+Like a lot of things, there is some dispute about who originally invented dental floss.
+Of course, there are financial reasons for this, as well as family pride.

 Unfortunately, the general public didn't really take up his advice.
 He was years ahead of his time!